PazMiz/Flask_MySQL_Crud/README.md

 Copy code
 python app.py
-The Flask application will start, and you can access it by navigating to http://localhost:5000 in your web browser.

 Endpoints
 GET /cars: Fetch all car records from the database.
 POST /create_car: Create a new car record in the database.
 Send a JSON object with the "model" and "color" fields in the request body.